“Who shall ascend the hill of the Lord?

 How can I become more like Christ?
 How can I become more like my Savior?

-The Bible is also filled with prescriptions for God’s people.
-One of these is the necessity of being a faithful participant in the body life of a local assembly or church.
+One of the graces God provides for our sanctification is faithful participation in the body life of a local Christian assembly or church.

-Hebrews 10:19-27 is not only an illustration of who we are in Christ, but a prescription and a warning:
+Hebrews 10:19-27 is not only an illustration of who we are in Christ, but a command and a warning:

 “Therefore, brethren, since we have confidence to enter the holy place by the blood of Jesus, by a new and living way which He inaugurated for us through the veil, that is, His flesh, and since we have a great priest over the house of God, let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
 Let us hold fast the confession of our hope without wavering, for He who promised is faithful; and let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near.